top of page

 The seeds that fell by the wayside

 The good news of the salvation that is available through Jesus Christ (God’s Son), is spoken of throughout the whole world.
-For some people the gospel merely seems like a ‘fairy story’ or a ‘religious legend’ and it does not resonate within their heart, this is because they already made an unconscious decision and compartmentalised the gospel as ‘not being true’ and have therefore rejected it.
+For some people the gospel merely seems like a ‘fairy story’ or a ‘religious legend’ and it does not resonate within their hearts, this is because they already made an unconscious decision and compartmentalized the gospel as ‘not being true’ and have therefore rejected it.

 The Bible states in Mark’s Gospel that the devil comes immediately to steal the truth away from those people, lest they be saved.